ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-installation.rst

 - Follow the instructions to complete the setup process.
   The installation utility will automatically install any necessary software drivers.
-  If you receive a DirectX installation error, please update your DirectX plug-in from the `DirectX Download Center <http://www.microsoft.com/en-us/download/details.aspx?id=35>`__.
+  If you receive a DirectX installation error, please update your DirectX plug-in from the `Windows Download Center <https://www.microsoft.com/en-us/download/windows.aspx>`__.

 - If you receive the warning pictured below, select **Install this driver software anyway** to continue.